KroneDev22/AboutMe/README.md

 Hello, I'm Brendon, a currently studying game programmer based on the Gold Coast.

 I’ve had the idea of being a game programmer since I was in year seven (2010).
-In the last few years I have gotten comfortable working in Unity with C#, and have recently been learning about Unreal Engine 5.
+In the last few years I have gotten comfortable working in Unity with C#, and have recently been learning about Godot, and Unreal Engine 5.
 Using Unity, I have made two games as a solo dev, and plan on making more.
 I make use of the KISS principle, because I find it makes things easier when working with a team.
 As a hobby, I picked up Blender, and have been using it now for two years.
 I would consider myself a bit of a jack of all trades.